-- the opening of 6 stores inside international airports; - the opening of wholesale mono-brand stores in some new locations in Asia at highly intensive tourism flow.
+- the opening of 6 stores inside international airports; - the opening of wholesale mono-brand stores in some new locations in Asia with a high intensity of tourist flows.

-During the course of 2019, Moncler launched its first directly managed e-commerce site in Korea, an important strategic project to evaluate the Group's ability to manage directly the online business.
+During the course of 2019, Moncler launched its first directly managed e-commerce site in Korea, an important strategic project to evaluate the Group's ability to directly manage the online business.